 You might also want to make sure your house is free of leaks.
 It gets extra dusty during monsoon season, so you want to make sure there’s no way that all that dust is being sucked into your house.
 This might be a good time for an energy audit, so that you can learn if your house has any leaks or inefficiencies that will cause headaches for you later on.

 Next, check your air filter.
 With the extra dust being kicked up by the monsoon winds, your filter will start to get clogged significantly faster.
 If you normally check and change your filters every 1-3 months, start looking at it every 2-3 weeks during monsoon season.

 Lastly, prepare for a possible power outage.
 I know this is not a common occurrence, and if it does happen, I wouldn’t expect it to last very long, but it’s not the end of the world to prepare for it even if it never happens.
 You should of course have the basic necessities such as extra gallons of water, canned food, flashlights, candles, and a first aid kit.
 If a power outage happens, make sure your appliances are fully off to prevent a power surge or electrical circuit problems.

-We’ve discussed different types of insulation, and why you should get a home energy audit, but what about ductwork?
+We’ve discussed different types of insulation, and why you should get a home energy audit for energy efficient improvements, but what about ductwork?
 Simply put, a duct is the channel that carries cooled air from the air conditioning unit through your home, and also removes warm or stale air.
 Ducts for central air conditioning can also be used for heating and filtering systems.
 Let’s look at some of the different types of ducts needed for air conditioning.

 Sheet Metal Air Ducts